Schedule For West Indies Women Tour To Pakistan Announced - UrduPoint

 The ODIs are set to begin at 330pm PKT, while the first ball in the T20Is will be bowled at 730pm PKT.

-LAHORE: (UrduPoint/UrduPoint / Pakistan Point News-March 20th, 2024) Pakistan are all set to host their final set of ICC Women’s Championship 2022-25 matches at home as West Indies are scheduled to arrive in Karachi on 14 April to feature in eight white-ball matches.
-Three ODIs – part of ICC Women’s Championship 2022-25 – will be played at the National Bank Stadium (NBS) in Karachi on 18, 21 and 23 April.
-The ODI series will be followed by five T20Is, to be played at the same venue.
-The T20Is are scheduled for 26, 28, 30 April, 2 and 3 May.

-Pakistan women’s team are currently ranked third in the ICC Women’s Championship 2022-25, securing 16 points from 18 matches, whereas the West Indies women’s team are positioned at number nine with eight points from 12 outings.
+Pakistan women’s team is currently ranked third in the ICC Women’s Championship 2022-25, securing 16 points from 18 matches, whereas the West Indies women’s team is positioned at number nine with eight points from 12 outings.

-“The forthcoming series against West Indies is not just about cricket; it's about developing relationships and strengthening bonds between cricketing nations.
+She said that the forthcoming series against the West Indies is not just about cricket; it's about developing relationships and strengthening bonds between cricketing nations.

 “With the ICC Women's Championship 2022-25 coming to its conclusion for the Pakistan women’s team, the stakes are higher than ever for the women’s team to qualify directly for the ICC Women’s ODI World Cup.
-The current position of the Pakistan women’s team reflects our determination and dedication, and we aim to collect maximum points from the three championship matches at home.
+The current position of the Pakistan women’s team reflects our determination and dedication, and we aim to collect maximum points from the three championship matches at home", Tania said.

 “Later this year, the ICC Women’s T20 World Cup is also taking place.
 In light of this event and the team’s recent good performances in the shortest format, we have scheduled five T20Is against West Indies.
-The T20I series will help the selectors finalise the squad for the mega event.”
+The T20I series will help the selectors finalize the squad for the mega event.” she maintained.

 Series schedule: